-If you fail a module at the first attempt, you will normally be offered an opportunity for reassessment during that academic year, typically during the weeks at the start of the second semester for semester 1 resits, or towards the end of the session for second semester modules.
+If you fail a module at the first attempt, you will normally be offered an opportunity for reassessment during that academic year, it might be during the weeks at the start of the second semester for semester 1 resits, or towards the end of the session for the second semester modules.
 It is therefore important that you contact the module leader to find out when your resit opportunity will be.
 There will be no additional charge for the second attempt.